Shopping Center Apologizes For ‘X-Rated’ Polar Bear Christmas Display

 A mall in the UK found that they had some explaining to do when two polar bears in their Christmas display were rearranged to look like they were engaging in some frisky sensual activity.

 “We’d like to thank our customers for getting a little too into Christmas this year with our polar bears in the atrium and can reassure you the display has changed somewhat since setup,” read a post from the corporate Facebook account for Tynwald Mills mall on the Isle of Man.
-“Apologies to anybody offended by our somewhat interactive display.”

 Later, the mall added to the joke by posting a photo of a baby polar bear with the insinuation that the little cub resulted from the “naughty” behavior.